abedshamia/boilerplate_builder/README.md

 ### How to use

-Run `node build.js` and answer the questions as you would like the boilerplate to be generated.
+Run `node build.js` in your terminal and answer the questions as you would like the boilerplate to be generated.

 ### Prequisites

     * Node.js
     * NPM
-    * Yarn